ucr-hpcc/ucr-hpcc.github.io/content/en/Manuals/hpc_cluster/start.md

 ## Login from Mac, Linux, MobaXTerm

-The initial login brings users into the cluster head node (i.e. pigeon, pelican, parrot).
+The initial login brings users into the cluster head node (i.e. jay, lark).
 From there, users can submit jobs via `srun`/`sbatch` to the compute nodes to perform intensive tests.
 Since all machines are mounting a centralized file system, users will always see the same home directory on all systems.
 Therefore, there is no need to copy files from one machine to another.

 Open the terminal and type